 The second corbel I carved for scaffolding layer no. 10 of the Eusebius Tower was a man with a bird.
 Like the original, this copy in Muschelkalk limestone is carved pretty rough, with the tooth chisel marks still clearly visible.
-This gives the surface of the stone a lively effect; chisel traces strengthen vormen van de man en de vogel.
+This gives the surface of the stone a lively effect; chisel traces enhancing the shapes of the man and the bird.
 For the head I used a fine tooth chisel, and a coarser tooth chisel with flat teeth for the bird, a so-called "gradine".
 This stone is a cornerstone too; the other three are laid out symmetrically with a head in the center and on both sides something he's carrying.